Explaining Bayesian Neural Networks: Experiments

+In this use case, we study binary classification of histopathological images into cancer vs.\ non-cancer.
+In medical imaging practice, clinicians need not only accurate predictions but also actionable, uncertainty-aware rationales that support \emph{prioritized review} of the most reliable evidence and \emph{coverage-oriented sweeps} that reduce the risk of overlooking small foci (cf.~\citet{klauschen2018scoring,hagele2020resolving,binder2021morphological}).
+Our UAI method summarizes agreement and coverage of explanatory features across posterior samples, yielding (i) a \textbf{prioritized} view (stable cores) and (ii) a \textbf{coverage-oriented} view (sensitive, broader evidence).

-The histopathological dataset consists of the $22302$ patches of anonymized non-small-cell lung cancer (NSCLC) cases (n=200) from routine diagnostics from the archives of the Institute of Pathology at the Charité University Hospital which had been digitized using a 3DHistech P1000 whole slide scanner.
-The data had been annotated by board-certified pathologists for 28 different morphological classes ranging.
-For this experiment, we are interested only in the problem of binary classification for one class --- carcinoma.
-The dataset is divided into 2 parts: training and testing.
-The training dataset consists of $17884$ labeled patches, where $69.9\%$ of the images are labeled as non-cancerous.
+The dataset comprises $22{,}302$ patches from anonymized non-small-cell lung cancer (NSCLC) cases ($n{=}200$) drawn from routine diagnostics at the Institute of Pathology, Charité—Universitätsmedizin Berlin, digitized using a 3DHistech P1000 whole-slide scanner.
+Expert pathologists annotated $28$ morphological classes.
+For this use case, we reduce to binary carcinoma vs.\ non-cancer.
+Data are split into training and test partitions.
+The training set contains $17{,}884$ labeled patches, with $69.9\%$ non-cancer.
+Point-level annotations of cancer cells are available for a subset of cancer images and are used only for localization evaluation (below).

-For this experiment, we trained a VGG-16 \cite{simonyan2014very} network with an additional dropout regularization layer applied in the feature extractor part of the network (after the first and third MaxPool layer).
+For this experiment, we trained a VGG-16~\citep{simonyan2014very} network with an additional dropout regularization layer applied in the feature extractor part of the network (after the first and third MaxPool layer).
 The network was trained in a binary classification fashion for detecting the existence of cancer tissue in a histological slide.
 We trained the network for 100 epochs, using the cross-entropy loss with stochastic gradient descent, where the initial learning rate was set to $0.001$.
 The trained network achieved an accuracy of $86.96\%$ on the provided test dataset and an F1 score of $0.8205$.
 Afterward, we computed the UAI explanations for different test images, which allows us to provide an additional estimate of the explanation uncertainty.
 Results for three different prototypical cancer images are shown in Figure~\ref{fig:cancerExperiment}.
 The original histopathological image is shown in the left column with the black dots representing expert-labeled cancerous cells.